Boost Your Testosterone Numbers Naturally

 Weak bones, osteopenia, osteoporosis

-This seems to be what some doctors assume their male patients are willing to accept from mid-life onward, because the conventional view is that since testosterone naturally declines as men age, why mess with it?
+This seems to be what some doctors assume their male patients are willing to accept from mid-life forward, because the conventional view is that since testosterone naturally declines as men age, why mess with it?

 The conventional view recommends a testosterone high/low range that is lower than ideal.

 As I wrote in the post, Fellas, How Sturdy Is Your Morning Wood, I recently, and for the first time, had an extensive blood test panel done offered by the Life Extension Foundation (LEF), which is called the Male Comprehensive Hormone Panel.

 The blood giving process is simple:

 - You go to a (hopefully) nearby blood test lab and have blood drawn.

 - The blood is shipped overnight to three labs, each performing a different test.

 - The resulting report is then sent to the LEF, which emails and/or mails the report to you.

 - You then can spend up to one-half hour reviewing the results with a LEF doctor on the phone who, invariably, will make some suggestions about what LEF supplements can help with whatever needs help.